 The American Heart Association/American Stroke Association’s Get With The Guidelines® Stroke Gold Plus Achievement Award recognizes excellent evidence-based care for stroke patients.
 CentraState has earned this designation for the past five years, and is also among an elite group of hospitals earning the association’s Target: StrokeSM Honor Roll for improving stroke care.

-For the eighth consecutive year, Hospitals & Health Networks, the journal of the American Hospital Association (AHA), has again recognized CentraState Medical Center as one of the nation’s Most Wired health care organizations, according to the results of the magazine’s annual survey.
+For the ninth time, Hospitals & Health Networks, the journal of the American Hospital Association (AHA), has again recognized CentraState Medical Center as one of the nation’s Most Wired health care organizations, according to the results of the magazine’s annual survey.
 The prestigious distinction recognizes health care organizations that have successfully adopted information technology (IT) in four critical areas: infrastructure; business and administrative management; clinical quality and safety; and clinical integration.

 BEST NURSING HOME